yashhere/Jekyll-Blog/about.md

 In my "spare time", I like walking alone, in random thoughts and sleeping.
 I don't have many friends cause I believe that I am very bad in judging people (for me, Prevention is better than Cure).

-My current operating system is [Arch Linux](https://www.archlinux.org/){:target="_blank"} on [Openbox](http://openbox.org/wiki/Main_Page){:target="_blank"}, a tiling window manager.
-But that isn't custom enough, so I started building my own operating system, using [(B)LFS](http://www.linuxfromscratch.org/){:target="_blank"} project.
-Till now it has been a awesome experience, which has taught me more about Linux based operating systems, than most Linux enthusiasts learn in a lifetime.
+My current operating system is [Arch Linux](https://www.archlinux.org/){:target="_blank"} on [Openbox](http://openbox.org/wiki/Main_Page){:target="_blank"}, a tiling window manager. ~~But that isn't custom enough, so I started building my own operating system, using [(B)LFS](http://www.linuxfromscratch.org/){:target="_blank"} project.
+Till now it has been an awesome experience~~ It was an awesome experience , which has taught me more about Linux based operating systems, than most Linux enthusiasts learn in a lifetime.

 Now that you know so much about me, [you should say hi!](https://twitter.com/theyashagarwal){:target="_blank"}